space55/nrcc-site/content/_index.md

 # Membership

 Membership is available for everyone.
 There is a $50 yearly membership fee associated.
-This fee enables a person to purchase rack-units of space at one of our datacenters.
+This fee enables a person to purchase rack-units of space in NRCC-managed racks.

 ## Hosting Fee